 \section{Conclusions}

 In this work we have presented a new method for searching for compact binary coalescences using filter waveforms which include higher-order mode gravitational-wave emission.
 This method will allow for the first time searches using higher-order mode filter waveforms to be performed in ongoing analysis of data from second-generation gravitational-wave observatories.
-We have demonstrated the sensitivity improvement this method would allow, which is as much as a 100\% improvement for systems with mass ratios of 10 and total mass of 400.
-The method we present is fully generic and could be applied also in searches for eccentric, or precessing, compact binary mergers.
+We have demonstrated the sensitivity improvement this method would allow.
+This improvement is as much as a 100\% improvement for systems with mass ratios of 10 and total mass of 400 $M_{\odot}$, but is much more modest, $< 10\%$, for systems with equal mass or with total mass of 50 $M_{\odot}$.
+In the cases where the improvement is modest, it implies that the efficiency of the current, non-higher order mode search, is already good in these areas.
+The improvement in sensitivity is largest---as much as 300\%---for systems oriented edge-on to the observer, which are intrinsically fainter in gravitational-waves than face-on systems, but for which higher-order modes are especially important.
+The detection of such signals is key for testing fundamental aspects of General Relativity.
+For instance, a clear observation of at least two ringdown modes is needed for testing the no-hair theorem~\cite{Dreyer:2003bv,Maselli:2017kvl}.
+The method we present is also fully generic and could be applied also in searches for eccentric, or precessing, compact binary mergers.

 Using this method to search for higher-order mode signals in the latest Advanced LIGO and Advanced Virgo data would require waveform models that include both higher-order mode emission and model the effect of the components' spins.
 At the time of writing such waveform models are not available, but are currently in rapid development~\cite{London:2017bcn,COTESTA}.
 When these waveform models are available it is trivial to extend the results shown here to include the component spins, although the size of both higher-order mode and non-higher-order mode template banks will increase when including this additional freedom.
 Nevertheless, we see no reason why one wouldn't expect the same relative sensitivity improvement as seen here with non-spinning waveform models, when using spinning higher-order mode waveforms.